osequi/old-somenage/src/components/typography/Headings/Headings.md

 ## Headings

+### TLDR;

+Chrome and Firefox calculates differently the Layout / Box model.
+Therefore if the grid is perfect in Firefox (as is now) it gets broken in Chrome.

+The algorithm used is not browser specific; it's just pure math.
+This means Chrome does something wrong on its calculations.

 ### Re-align to grid

 - Changing the font size and line height of an element makes the typographic grid broken.